 Numerous Brethren have proudly served in the Armed Forces in many foreign conflicts over the years – including the Civil War, both World Wars, the Vietnam War and the Middle East.
 Duty to our country is a basic tenet of Freemasonry.
 In addition, Brethren have played impactful roles in the Towns of Winchester & Burlington as business leaders, government employees & officials, and community volunteers.

 Perhaps today William Parkman Lodge has reached its new high in the annals of Freemasonry in Massachusetts: We are honored that two of our own – Most Worshipful Paul Fulton Gleason and Most Worshipful Richard Maggio have served as the Grand Master of Masons in Massachusetts.

-This rich tradition of community service and Brotherly support continues today under the leadership of Worshipful David Paul Jackson and his line of officers – and will continue as other Brothers move into impactful roles over the coming years.
+This rich tradition of community service and Brotherly support continues today under the leadership of Worshipful Elliot Chikofsky and his line of officers – and will continue as other Brothers move into impactful roles over the coming years.
 We are always looking for men of similar sound character to join us in this journey to better ourselves and to serve our local communities.